 The physical network of the internet is, itself, a form of order.
 But what, even, was Facebook but a method of organizing the otherwise chaotic socio-academic experience?

 The internet was connected to no material interest

 I can attest that I received absolutely no monetary compensation for my time on Compuserve.

-Feeling of loss #2: the secondary mechanics of play have been foisted onto our everyday, waking lives.
-That attempt to make everything fun— whether of office space or software, whether of hookup or meditation apps—has created an uncanny valley of not quite work, never-quite-play.
+Feeling of Loss Two: the secondary mechanics of play have been foisted onto our everyday, waking lives.
+That attempt to make everything fun — whether of office space or software, whether of hookup or meditation apps — has created an uncanny valley of not-quite-work, never-quite-play.

 This is neither good or bad, I suppose.
 It just is.
 We can always take solace in the fact that little boys will always have their imagined choo-choos, and our kids will always find new ways to play.

 Point of fact, while I was writing this a friend of mine called and told me a story about his daughter.
 He said they were relaxing on the beach when the daughter, a precocious redhead, turned to her dad and said, “Let’s pretend to be YouTubers.”

 Ok, the dad said, what are we doing on YouTube?

 We’re reviewing this beach, she said.